Undergraduate Degree Transcript

 - Graduation Communications

-Members of the graduating class receive information about graduation (e.g., cap and gown ordering information, ticket information, and diploma name confirmation) through email.
+Members of the graduation class receive information about graduation (e.g., cap and gown ordering information, ticket information, and diploma name confirmation) through email.
 Only students with current contact information who have submitted a graduation application will receive these materials and messages.
 Failure to submit an application by the deadline will result in the student missing important and time sensitive information.
 Graduation information is available through monthly e-newsletters and Law School News.

 - Graduation Fair

-Members of the graduating class are required to attend the annual Graduation Fair.
+Members of the graduation class are required to attend the annual Graduation Fair.
 At the Graduation Fair, students complete necessary activities (reserving cap and gown, receiving tickets, diploma name confirmation, etc.) to ensure they are able to participate in the commencement ceremony.
 If graduation candidates are unable to attend the Graduation Fair, it is their responsibility to contact Student Affairs, Law School and complete all activities on their own before they may obtain their tickets.
 December graduates who are planning to attend the Commencement ceremony are encouraged, but not required to attend the Graduation Fair the year they will walk.
 December graduates should handle all matters before leaving campus.

 Participants in the graduation ceremony do not receive their diplomas the day of commencement.
 Instead, the Registrar’s Office mails (or holds for pick-up) diplomas to graduates after certifying that all degree requirements have been completed and all tuition and fees owed the University have been paid.
 Due to the fact that diplomas are printed by an outside company, graduates usually do not receive them until several months after their graduation date.
 In addition, because honors and high honors rankings cannot be determined until all members of the JD class, including July graduates, have been awarded their degrees, honors diplomas may be delayed by as much as six months after the graduation ceremony.
 Students should be aware that changing their profile data in GGU4YOU, or by submitting a Profile Change Request form, will not update the address to which your diploma will be sent.
 That change request must be submitted separately and clearly marked as a change in diploma information.

-JD Graduating Class Rank and Honors
+JD Graduation Class Rank and Honors

 Official Academic Transcripts